Cathy's Kitchen Prescription LLC

 Greek Style Vegan Yogurt

-On the culinary side, yogurt is extremely versatile ingredient in the plant-based kitchen, delicious, unadulterated, for a satisfying breakfast or snack, smothered in berries if you prefer, thinned with vinegar or lemon/lime juice, pomegranate molasses, citrus zest & herbs for a salad dressing, combined with various veggies, herbs & spices for tzatzikis, raitas & other tasty dips, or strained & fermented further to ripen into creamy süzme or labneh cheeses.
+On the culinary side, yogurt is extremely versatile ingredient in the plant-based kitchen, delicious, unadulterated, for a satisfying breakfast or snack, smothered in berries if you like.
+Thin it with vinegar or lemon/lime juice, or flavor it with pomegranate molasses, citrus zest, Dijon mustard and herbs for a salad dressing.
+Combine it with various cucumber, herbs and spices for tzatzikis, raitas and other tasty dips.
+Or bag it in a square of muslin and hang it to strain, thicken, and ripen further to make crème fraîche, sour cream, and creamy süzme or labneh yogurt cheese.

-Equipment: a 2-3 qt saucepan, cooking thermometer, a heat source that can maintain a constant 100 degree F (38C) temp (e.g. an oven, yogurt maker, instapot or dehydrator), clean lidded jars or other containers for fermentation & storage.
+A heat source that can maintain a constant 100 degree F (38C) temp (e.g. an oven, yogurt maker, instapot or dehydrator

-1 qt minimally processed or homemade soy milk
+1 quart minimally processed or homemade soy milk

 Combo of 1 capsule of Solgar Advanced 40+ acidophilus + 1 capsule of Rite Aid's Maximum Strength Probiotic